 China’s public transport is comprehensive and good value: you can fly to all regional capitals and many cities, the rail network extends to every region, and you can reach China’s remotest corners on local buses.
-Tibet is the one area where there are widespread restrictions on independent travel (see Getting there), though a few other localities around the country are officially off-limits to foreigners.
+Tibet is the one area where there are widespread restrictions on independent travel.

 However, getting around such a large, crowded country requires planning, patience and stamina.
-This is especially true for long-distance journeys, where you’ll find travelling in as much comfort as you can afford saves a lot of undue stress.
+This is especially true for long-distance journeys, where you’ll find that travelling in as much comfort as you can afford saves a lot of undue stress.
 Tours are one way of taking the pressure off, and may be the only practical way of getting out to certain sights.
 China is also not the easiest country in which to travel independently: families and older travellers might prefer to book a tour with one of the agents.

-Public holidays – especially the May, October and Spring Festival breaks – are rotten times to travel, as half China is on the move between family and workplace: ticket prices rise (legally, by no more than fifteen percent, though often by up to fifty), bus- and train-station crowds swell insanely, and even flights become scarce.
+Public holidays – especially the May, October and Spring Festival breaks – are rotten times to travel, as half of China is on the move between family and workplace: ticket prices rise (legally by no more than 15 percent, though often by up to double), bus- and train-station crowds swell insanely, and even flights become scarce.

 China’s rail network is vast, efficient and reliable.
 The country invests billions of yuan annually on the network, considering a healthy transport infrastructure as essential to economic growth – and political cohesion.
-Recent years have seen some impressive developments: a rail line over the mountains between eastern China and Tibet completed in 2005; the country’s first ultra-fast bullet trains, which began operation in eastern China in 2007; and a new high-speed network linking Hong Kong with Beijing and Shanghai, and eastern cities with Lanzhou, Chengdu and Kunming, due for completion around 2013.
+Recent years have seen some impressive developments: a rail line over the mountains between eastern China and Tibet completed in 2005; the country’s first ultra-fast bullet trains, which began operation in eastern China in 2007; and an expanding web of high-speed networks between major cities.

 Timetables and tickets

-If you’ve bought a ticket but decide not to travel, you can get most of the fare refunded by returning the ticket to a ticket office at least two hours before departure.
-The process is called tuipiao (退票, tuìpiào) and there’s sometimes a window especially for this at stations.
+If you’ve bought a ticket but decide not to travel, you can get most of the fare refunded by returning the ticket to a ticket office.
+The process is called tuipiao (退票, tuìpiào), and there’s usually a dedicated window for this at stations.

-There are four ticket classes: soft sleeper, hard sleeper, soft seat and hard seat, not all necessarily available on each train.
-Soft sleeper (软卧, ruănwò) costs around the same as flying, and gets you a berth in a four-person compartment with a soft mattress, fan, optional radio and a choice of Western- or Chinese-style toilets.
-Hard sleeper (硬卧, yìngwò), about two-thirds the price of ruănwò, is the best value.
+On regular trains, there are four ticket classes: soft sleeper, hard sleeper, soft seat and hard seat, not all necessarily available on each train.
+Soft sleeper (软卧, ruănwò) costs around the same as flying, and gets you a berth in a four-person compartment with a soft mattress, fan and optional radio.
+Hard sleeper (硬卧, yìngwò), about two-thirds the price of soft sleeper, is the best value.
 Carriages are divided into twenty sets of three-tiered bunks; the lowest bunk is the largest, but costs more and gets used as communal seating during the day; the upper bunk is cheapest but headroom is minimal.
 Each set of six bunks has its own vacuum flask of boiled water (topped up from the urn at the end of each carriage) – bring your own mugs and tea.
-Every carriage also has a toilet and washbasin, which can become unsavoury.
 There are fairly spacious luggage racks, though make sure you chain your bags securely while you sleep.

 In either sleeper class, on boarding the carriage you will have your ticket exchanged for a metal tag by the attendant.
 The tag is swapped back for your ticket (so you’ll be able to get through the barrier at the station) about half an hour before you arrive at your destination, whatever hour of the day or night this happens to be.

 Soft seat (软座, ruănzuò) is widespread on services whose complete route takes less than a day.
-Seats are around the cost of an express-bus fare, have plenty of legroom and are well padded.
+Seats cost around the same as express-bus fare, have plenty of legroom and are well padded.
 More common is hard seat (硬座, yìngzuò), which costs around half the soft-seat fare but is only recommended for relatively short journeys, as you’ll be sitting on a padded three-person bench, with every available bit of floor space crammed with travellers who were unable to book a seat.
 You’ll often be the focus of intense and unabashed speculation from peasants and labourers who can’t afford to travel in better style.